asplesa/Childcare-finderMS2/README.md

 **User Stories**

 1. As a **first time visitor** to the website, I want to know straight away what the website does.
 2. As a **parent** , I only want to know what childcare options are available in my area.
+I work long hours and have limited time to search.
 3. As the **site owner** I want to provide a platform for childcare providers to get in front of parents.
 This benefits me as businesses may wish to advertise by way of premium listings as traffic to the site grows.
 4. As a **childcare service provider** , I want to showcase my business to get more customers.
 5. As a **childcare service provider,** I also want to know who my competitors are.
+This will enable me to sell my business.

 **Scope**